 - Offer personalized recommendations, offers, and discounts.

-- Offer incentives to gather feedback from such customers.
+- Offer incentives to gather feedback.
 While the incentive alone might bring them back, feedback will clarify what caused them to go silent.

-- Reinforce your app’s core value, highlight new updates and features that might benefit them.
+- Reinforce your app’s core value and highlight new updates and features that might benefit them.

 3. Segment and target at-risk customers with relevant campaigns